rafadc/joy.pm/content/post/2024-02-12-software-engineers-not-programming-language-engineers.md

 +++
-title: "Software engineers, not programming language engineers"
+title = "Software engineers, not programming language engineers" date = "2024-02-12"
-date: 2024-02-12
 +++

 This is probably the 1000 post on the subject but from time to time it is fine to repeat the message.